Bible Study

 The Lamb who was killed is now the ruler of the universe.
 The sacrifice is now the sovereign.
 And the response?

-"Worthy is the Lamb, who was slain, to receive power and wealth and wisdom and strength and honor and glory and praise!" — Revelation 5:12 (NIV)
+"Worthy is the Lamb who was slain, to receive power and wealth and wisdom and might and honor and glory and blessing!"Revelation 5:12 (ESV)

 The final chapter of Revelation describes the new creation, the restored Eden.
 And at its center:

-The throne of God and of the Lamb will be in the city, and his servants will serve him...
-The city does not need the sun or the moon to shine on it, for the glory of God gives it light, and the Lamb is its lamp. — Revelation 22:3, 21:23 (NIV)
+No longer will there be anything accursed, but the throne of God and of the Lamb will be in it, and his servants will worship him...
+And the city has no need of sun or moon to shine on it, for the glory of God gives it light, and its lamp is the Lamb.Revelation 22:3, 21:23 (ESV)

 The story ends where it began — with God dwelling with humanity.
 But now the Lamb is the light source.
 The sacrifice has become the center of everything.